abhishek-kumar-code/Redfish_Public/Specification.md

 }
 ```

-#### JSON Schema properties used by Redfish
+#### JSON Schema terms used by Redfish

-The following JSON Schema properties are used to provide [schema annotations](#schema-annotations) for Redfish JSON Schema:
+The following JSON Schema terms are used to provide [schema annotations](#schema-annotations) for Redfish JSON Schema:

 * `description` and `enumDescriptions` are used for the [Description annotation](#description-annotation).
 * `longDescription` and `enumLongDescriptions` are used for the [Long Description annotation](#long-description-annotation).